real34/front-commerce-lite-upward/README.md

   please refer to
   [Front-Commerce’s public demo](https://demo.front-commerce.com/).
-* **complete eCommerce pages:** we will try to keep the number of pages and components as minimal as possible to make it easier to get the whole picture.
+* **complete eCommerce pages:** we will try to keep the number of pages and components as minimal as possible to make it easier to see the whole picture.
   Our goal is to showcase possible use cases.
 In a real project, you will have more pages (account, forgotten password, contact page…) to manage
 * **optimized production builds:** the tooling is for a development context